Mike Comstock – DPW Manager

 New customers in an existing building must contact Kochville Township for a meter read to initiate water/sewer service.
 There is no charge for this service.

-Here are the following permits for name changes for utilities:
+Here are the following permits for name changes or final meter reads for utilities:

 Utility Billing new owner